|Acupuncture for Treatment of Myo-Fascial / Facial Pain

 information leaflet with you.
 A chest X-ray may be taken.

 - Stuck or bent needle

 What can I expect to feel?

-that their general well-being is improved.
-Still others may feel no difference in their
+may simply feel that their general well-being is improved.
+Still others may feel no difference in their general state.

 Will acupuncture treatment help me?